 Goodwill CEO: More consumers asking for resale holiday gifts

-"It’s a time of year when people think about giving back"
+'It’s a time of year when people think about giving back'

 The resale market has been growing rapidly in recent years.
-A 2019 report, by popular online resaler thredUP, revealed there are more resale shoppers than ever before, with a five-year projection towards a $51 billion market.
+A 2019 report by popular online resaler thredUP revealed there are more resale shoppers than ever before, with a five-year projection toward a $51 billion market.

 Continue Reading Below